arthurgassner/swissenergy-frontend/docs/motivation.md

     Each stage highlights opportunities -- and flaws -- in the previous stages, leading us to go back and rework them.

     This iterative process is expected and a direct consequence of each problem's unique context.

+Now that we know what to expect, let's dive in.